-\\ This Course is not designed for transfer to a 4-year college or university.
+An exploration of the elements and principles of design.
+The course introduces a variety of 2-D media through a problem-solving approach.

-ARTP 1110 Two Dimensional Design
+ARTP 1120 Three Dimensional Design3 cr.
 3 Lec. hrs./week

-Pre-Req: None

-Co-Req: None

-An exploration of the elements and principles of design introduces a variety of 2-D media through a problem-so

-ARTP 1120 Three Dimensional Design 3 cr.

-3 Lec. hrs./week

-D D M

 An exploration of three-dimensional design principles through problems focusing on space, structure and surface.
 Students will investigate a variety of media including wood construction, plaster, clay, paper, wire and found object.